JordanShurmer/jordan-shurmer-family/theology/baptism.md

 ### Gospel Apart from Baptism

 The gospel is the power of God for salvation (Romans 1:16), and the gospel does not necessarily include baptism.
-Importantly, it is the gospel is what brings about conversion
+Importantly, it is the gospel is hich brings about conversion

 {{ scripture.list([
   "1 Corinthians 1:17-25",